pippim/pippim.github.io/_posts/2016/2016-09-23-Kernel-suspends-too-quickly,-upon-resume-continues-suspend-tasks.md

 ## Oct 21/2018 Update

 The problem is still here and no matter how much research I've done (mostly repeating previous research) a solution is no closer.
-Another user reported the same problem today: https://askubuntu.com/questions/1072066/sleep-mode-drains-battery-very-fast/1085901#1085901
+Another user reported the same problem today: [Sleep mode drains battery very fast]({% post_url /2018/2018-10-21-Sleep-mode-drains-battery-very-fast %})

 In a nutshell you can see my `journalctl -xe` log: